chazlarson/Plex-Meta-Manager-Wiki/home/plex-meta-manager.md

 2. Once installed, you have to create a [Configuration File](../config/configuration) filled with all your values to connect to the various services.
 3. After that you can start updating Metadata and building automatic Collections by creating a [Metadata File](../metadata/metadata) for each Library you want to interact with.
 4. Explore the Wiki to see all the different Collection Builders that can be used to create collections.

-## Wiki
-The Wiki details evey available option you have with Plex Meta Manager its Table of Contents is below.

 ## Example Community Metadata Files
 To see user submitted Metadata configuration files, and you to even add your own, go to the [Plex Meta Manager Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs).